Case Studies

 Wayne Thiebaud (1920-2021) Camellia Cake, 1995.
 Oil on panel.
 11 x 14 inches (27.9 x 35.6 cm.)

 Norman Zammitt (1931-2007) was an exceptional artist.
 His career at the end of his life, however, was overlooked and receded further after his passing in 2007.
-In 2020, I was asked by the heirs of his estate to sell the entire contents, and so began an epic, three-year project.
+In 2020, the heirs of his estate expressed their desire to sell the entire contents of the studio and storage.

-In the end, the estate—containing over 800 paintings, sculptures and prints—found a new home with a top tier gallery, Karma, who has spaces in multiple cities.
-While this an unusual project, it required the same fundamentals as any other estate.
+In the end, the estate—containing over 800 paintings, sculptures and prints—was successfully found a new home with a top tier gallery, Karma, who has spaces in multiple cities.
+While this was an atypical project, it required the same fundamentals as any other estate.

 Top